silvacms/documentation/source/extension/index.rst

 Creating an extension
 =====================

-You can create a Silva extension as a regular Python package, that can be distributed as an :term:`egg`.
+Silva extensions are regular Python packages.
+Like Python packages, they can be released and distributed as an :term:`egg`.
+The name of the Silva extension will often by the same name than the Python package holding it.
+For instance ``silva.app.document`` is a Silva extension that is defined inside a Python package ``silva.app.document``.

 .. glossary::